-Requirements Description the total household electricity energy consumption (in kWh) for the displayed period and the cost of that consumption, which must be updated at least every 30 seconds. displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumed) and the total cost of electricity consumed for the period displayed permanently erases all consumption and tariff information held by the product including information entered by the consumer has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances provides electricity energy consumption information that is accurate to within 5% of actual electricity consumption if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances uses, for its communications with the sensing apparatus and any display device, an encrypted communication protocol that is approved by the ESC is listed on our Register of Products by the time VEECs are created.
-Training/licensing • Installers must be appropriately trained on the functionality and limitations of the IHD unit that they are installing.
-The following types of IHD units must be installed by a licensed electrician registered by Energy Safe Victoria:- Clamp-on-type IHD units IHD units requiring modification to any electrical circuit or meter box as part of its installation Eligible Residential premises - maximum of one product. environments and installation limits Evidence For each installation, you must collect and maintain the following:

-- VEEC assignment form completed and signed by the installer and energy consumer. - Invoice/ proof of purchase listing all products and models installed. - Certificate of Electrical Safety if clamp-on type IHD units or IHD units requiring modification to any electrical circuit or meter box are involved.
+Requirements Description the total household electricity energy consumption (in kWh) for the displayed period and the cost of that consumption, which must be updated at least every 30 seconds. displays to the consumer (or relays to a device that does this) the tariff (in cost per unit of energy consumed) and the total cost of electricity consumed for the period displayed permanently erases all consumption and tariff information held by the product including information entered by the consumer has an average electric power consumption of not more than 0.6 Watts when operating under normal circumstances provides electricity consumption if battery powered, uses a battery that has a manufacturer's rated lifetime of at least 5 years when operating under normal circumstances uses, for its communications with the sensing apparatus and any display device, an encrypted communication protocol that is approved by the ESC is listed on our Register of Products by the time VEECs are created.
+Training/licensing Installers must be appropriately trained on the functionality and limitations of the IHD unit that they are installing.
+The following types of IHD units must be installed by a licensed electrician registered by Energy Safe Victoria:- Clamp-on-type IHD units IHD units requiring modification to any electrical circuit or meter box as part of its installation Eligible environments and installation limits Residential premises - maximum of one product.
+Evidence For each installation, you must collect and maintain the following: VEEC assignment form completed and signed by the installer and energy consumer.
+Invoice/ proof of purchase listing all products and models installed.
+Certificate of Electrical Safety if clamp-on type IHD units or IHD units requiring modification to any electrical circuit or meter box are involved.
+Geotagged photographs, clearly showing: the serial number of the installed unit the consumer's energy bill showing the consumer's tariff rates the screen of the installed unit or consumer's IT device displaying the tariff rates which matches the tariff rates on the consumer's energy bill a screenshot displaying successful pairing between the app and the installed unit with serial number (for app-based IHD units).